majduk/raspberry-media-center/README.md

 Comments
 - AUX commected to HiFiBerry
 - FM connetected to internal Raspberry sound card and headphones output.
 This results in rather low output level and low quality.
 Potential improvement is to use pre-amplifier.
 - D pin is used by the external amplifiers to send PROG signal to change the current playing radio station.
-This is connected directly to GPIO17
+This is via voltage divider (10k/18kOhm) to GPIO27

 ## Software